 - the physical e-Document as electronic document in the form of paper, plastic and chip.
-It presents visual readable data including (but not limited to) personal data of the e-Document holder: - i. the biographical data on the biographical data page of the e-Document booklet, - ii. the printed data in the Machine Readable Zone (MRZ), - iii. the printed portrait;
+It presents visual readable data including (but not limited to) personal data of the e-Document holder: - i. the biographical data on the biographical data page of the e-Document booklet. - ii. the printed data in the Machine Readable Zone (MRZ), - iii. the printed portrait; - the logical e-Document as data of the e-Document holder stored according to the Logical Data Structure [R20] as specified by ICAO on the integrated circuit.
+It presents machine readable data including (but not limited to) personal data of the e-Document holder: - i. the digital Machine Readable Zone Data (digital MRZ data, EF.DG1), - ii. the digitized portraits (EF.DG2),

-3 The person presenting the eDocument to the Inspection System.
+&lt;sup>1 The person presenting the eDocument to the Inspection System.

-- the logical e-Document as data of the e-Document holder stored according to the Logical Data Structure [R29] as specified by ICAO on the integrated circuit.
-It presents machine readable data including (but not limited to) personal data of the e-Document holder: - i. the digital Machine Readable Zone Data (digital MRZ data, EF.DG1), - ii. the digitized portraits (EF.DG2), - iii. the biometric reference data of finger(s) (EF.DG3) or iris image(s) (EF.DG4) or both4, - iv. the other data according to LDS (EF.DG5 to EF.DG16), - v. the Document Security Object (SO_D), - vi. security data objects required for product management.
+- iii. the biometric reference data of finger(s) (EF.DG3) or iris image(s) (EF.DG4) or both, - iv. the other data according to LDS (EF.DG5 to EF.DG16), - v. the Document Security Object (SOD), - vi. security data objects required for product management.